cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Infrastructures (PDF 2).md

 ![[28.png]]

 - We divided in pieces
-- Each piece has an attenutation
+- Each piece has an attenuation
 - Attenuation are different

 ```ad-info